neonevm/neon-evm.docs/README.md

 ```

 This command generates static content into the `build` directory and can be served using any static contents hosting service.

+## QA layer: Vale

+Vale is a linting tool for spelling, grammar, and style.

+If you want to move fast there is a [decent intro](https://passo.uno/posts/first-steps-with-the-vale-prose-linter/) to the tooling.
+And, [vale's own docs](https://vale.sh/docs/vale-cli/installation/).

+### Vale control file

+The control file, vale.ini allows customization.

+This file is set to lint Markdown files, as per `[*.md]`.

+### Linting

+Linting may either be local (with vale installed via the CLI), or on a webhook action in GitHub or the like.

+### Local lint

+Local installation and CLI linting is recommended for documentarians:

+You can either lint **all** Markdown files with `vale .`, or you can name a specific file to lint, e.g. `readme.md`.